Loading...

 • Credit card or debit card receipt clearly identifying amount and to whom the payment was made.
 Credit card or debit card numbers and other information, including costs that are unrelated to the project, should be blacked out.

-Cash payments for project costs are strongly discouraged, as they may not meet requirements for proof of payment.
-If proof of payment by the applicant is not provided, OSCIA cannot support the cost.
-OSCIA may request any additional information from the applicant that OSCIA deems necessary (e.g., copies of any audit reports, plans or permits obtained by the applicant in conducting the project) to support their claim.
 Cost-share payments are made by electronic funds transfer (EFT) in the name of the legal farm business.
-All cost-share funding is considered income to the farm business for tax purposes.
+All cost-share funding is considered taxable income to the farm business.
 OSCIA will issue a tax form (AGR-1) and report the amount paid to the Canada Revenue Agency (CRA); this is why an applicant’s Social Insurance Number (SIN) is collected if the applicant does not have a CRA Business Number.

-• Actively farming or own actively farmed land in Ontario, as demonstrated by:
+Eligible farm businesses must be actively farming or own actively farmed land in Ontario, as demonstrated by:

 • A valid farm business registration number (FBRN)For information on registering a farm business and/or a religious exemption, visit Overview (agricorp.com).